0nurulusoy/es-ansible-installation/README.md

 echo "deb [signed-by=/usr/share/keyrings/elasticsearch-keyring.gpg] https://artifacts.elastic.co/packages/8.x/apt stable main" | sudo tee /etc/apt/sources.list.d/elastic-8.x.list

+this only applies to single node but i want it to create a cluster with 3 nodes, where 2 data nodes and 1 master and 1 ingest node, also ingest and master should be same host

 ### Before running the below commands, establish the SSH connection from ansible-node to es-nodes.